She worked in family planning when Roe was decided. She’s back fighting 50 years on

 “She has a vested interest in this,” she said, adding that she too is concerned for her granddaughter’s generation.

-The mother and daughter were among the hundreds of pro-choice advocates who had gathered outside the Supreme Court on Saturday in response to Friday’s ruling.
+The mother and daughter were among the hundreds of pro-choice advocates who gathered outside the Supreme Court throughout the weekend in response to Friday’s ruling.

 Many held up signs and chanted “f*** you SCOTUS” and “my body, my choice” while a small group of anti-abortion demonstrators also gathered outside the court to counterprotest.